Hero Background Image

 The key to successful flipping and renovating in Australia before you sell

-As any seasoned house flipper knows, the key to a successful flip - and by that we mean making a decent profit - is to have a plan.
+As any seasoned house flipper knows, the key to flipping property for profit is to have a plan.

 Many an aspiring flipper has rushed into it without researching the market, working out a proper budget, let alone a timeline for their project.
-You also need to move fast - time is money, no more so when you are holding a property and paying interest on your loan.
+You also need to move fast - time is money, no more so when you're holding a property and paying interest on your loan.

 They key to successful flipping - and by that we mean making a decent profit - is to have a plan

 You also need to be aware of what is happening in the wider market, at a local and national level.
-You could get your fingers burnt if you are trying to flip a property in a bear market, where supply has outstripped demand.
+You could get your fingers burnt if you're trying to flip a property in a bear market, where supply has outstripped demand.

 Budgeting for a house flip: do your sums